Why folic acid ain’t no good (but folate rocks)

 If you don’t respond well to B complex vitamin supplements, talk to a healthcare provider, as you may need to start to build up your pathway supports in another way, or choose folinic-based B complexes and see if that helps.

-You also don’t need to take supplements every day – if you feel like you need it, take it, but if you feel good, you don’t need it so don’t take it.
+You also don’t need to take supplements every day.
+If you feel like you need it, take it, but if you feel good and are eating well, you may not need it at that time.
+There is no need to oversupplement without practitioner guidance.

 How to get plenty of good forms of folate from food

-Stop eating or taking anything with folic acid in it, and instead eat get your folate from food high in folate – the real deal.
+Stop eating or taking anything with folic acid in it, and instead, get good forms of folate from food high in folate – the real deal.
+For specific foods, you’ll find a searchable foods list with amounts further down.

 • Dark green leafy vegetables (turnip greens, spinach, romaine lettuce, asparagus, Brussels sprouts, broccoli)